ramiz-moktader/geospatial-programming-course/docs/pre-prog-basic.md

 ### Data Type

-There are two basic types of data: quantitative and qualitative.
+There are two basic types of data: **quantitative** and **qualitative**.
 Quantitative data is anything we can count, measure, or quantify with numbers.
 Qualitative data represents information in terms of language or description, which cannot be measured or counted.

 ### Basic Data Types in Programming